joshlaubach/network_security_capstone/README.md

 1. **Technical Report (18–25 pages)** – detailed methods, modeling, and evaluation for a data-science audience.
 2. **Non-technical Report (8–12 pages)** – executive summary and actionable insights for stakeholders.

+Together they comprise 100 points (50% of course grade).

 ---

 ## Problem Definition